History of Canada: Territorial expansion west (1867–1914)

 Using the lure of the Canadian Pacific Railway, a transcontinental line that would unite the nation, Ottawa attracted support in the Maritimes and in British Columbia.

 In 1866, the Colony of British Columbia and the Colony of Vancouver Island merged into a single Colony of British Columbia.
 After Rupert's Land was transferred to Canada by Britain in 1870, connecting to the eastern provinces, British Columbia joined Canada in 1871.
 In 1873, Prince Edward Island joined.
 Newfoundland—which had no use for a transcontinental railway—voted no in 1869, and did not join Canada until 1949.

 In 1873, John A. Macdonald (First Prime Minister of Canada) created the North-West Mounted Police (now the Royal Canadian Mounted Police) to help police the Northwest Territories.
 Specifically the Mounties were to assert Canadian sovereignty to prevent possible American encroachments into the area.
 The Mounties' first large-scale mission was to suppress the second independence movement by Manitoba's Métis, a mixed-blood people of joint First Nations and European descent, who originated in the mid-17th century.
 The desire for independence erupted in the Red River Rebellion in 1869 and the later North-West Rebellion in 1885 led by Louis Riel.
 Suppressing the Rebellion was Canada's first independent military action and demonstrated the need to complete the Canadian Pacific Railway.
 It guaranteed Anglophone control of the Prairies and demonstrated the national government was capable of decisive action.
 However, it lost the Conservative Party most of their support in Quebec and led to a permanent distrust of the Anglophone community on the part of the Francophones.

 As Canada expanded, the Canadian government rather than the British Crown negotiated treaties with the resident First Nations' peoples, beginning with Treaty 1 in 1871.
 The treaties extinguished aboriginal title on traditional territories, created reserves for the indigenous peoples' exclusive use, and opened up the rest of the territory for settlement.
 Indigenous people were induced to move to these new reserves, sometimes forcibly.
 The government imposed the Indian Act in 1876 to govern the relations between the federal government and the Indigenous peoples and govern the relations between the new settlers and the Indigenous peoples.
-Under the Indian Act, the government started the Residential School System to integrate the Indigenous peoples and "civilize" them.
+Under the Indian Act, the government started the Residential School System to convert the Indigenous peoples to "industrious Christian Canadians" and extinguish native language and culture.